Jacolby George

 Jacolby George (born January 25, 2003) is an American professional football wide receiver.
 He played college football for the Miami Hurricanes.

-Early life and high school
+Early life

 George attended Plantation High School in Plantation, Florida.
 He was rated as a four-star recruit and committed to play college football for the Miami Hurricanes over offers from schools such as Georgia Tech, Penn State, Pittsburgh, UCF and West Virginia.

 College career

 In his first two collegiate seasons in 2021 and 2022, George appeared in 16 games, where he totaled 20 receptions for 313 yards and a touchdown.
 In week 2 of the 2023 season, he caught three touchdowns as he helped the Hurricanes beat Texas A&M. In week 11, George tallied five receptions for 153 yards and two touchdowns in a loss to Florida State.
 He finished the 2023 season with 57 receptions for 864 yards and eight touchdowns, earning third-team all-Atlantic Coast Conference (ACC) honors.
 In week 2 of the 2024 season, George hauled in six receptions for 109 yards and a touchdown in a win over Ball State.